What it takes to prosecute a sex crime

 "I do not think that a reasonable prosecutor would bring this case based on the evidence before the Committee," she wrote.
 "Nor do I believe that this evidence is sufficient to satisfy the preponderance-of-the-evidence standard."

-To some, it was a flawed comparison, given that up to that point, the evidence and witnesses had not been investigated by law enforcement or handled like a sexual assault case.
+To some, it was a flawed comparison, given that up to that point, the evidence and witnesses had not been investigated by law enforcement.

-Though experts say sexual violence cases are being taken more seriously than ever before, before a case reaches the courtroom, several hurdles need to be overcome.
+Though experts say sexual violence cases are being taken more seriously than ever before, several hurdles still need to be overcome before a case reaches the courtroom.
 And while national data on prosecutions does not exist, some research suggests that prosecution rates remain low in many jurisdictions.

 A victim must disclose their account to police in order to begin an investigation.
 Prosecutors can't pursue cases that don't make it to their desks.